danielfett/draft-dpop/mainmatter.md

     "exp": "...",
 }
 ```

-`at_hash` like in OIDC.

-Send this JWT in `cnf` header?
+!---
+Figure 4: Proof-of-Possession JWT

+This JWT contains the following fields:

+ * `at_hash`: [access token hash as in OIDC]
+ * `http_method`: The HTTP method used for the resource access
+ * `http_uri`: The HTTP URI used for the resource access
+ * `exp`: Expiration time of the JWT.
+The lifetime should be short.

+The signed JWT is then sent in the `Authorization-Confirmation` HTTP
+header. [ Can we come up with a better header name? ]

-## Public Key Confirmation with Direct Binding
+## Public Key Confirmation

 When access tokens are represented as JSON Web Tokens (JWT)[RFC7519],
 information about the DPoP public key SHOULD be represented using the
-`dpop:jwk` confirmation method member defined herein.
+`jwk+dpop` confirmation method member defined herein.

 ```
 {
     "iss": "https://server.example.com",
-    "sub": "ty.webb@example.com",
+    "sub": "something@example.com",
     "exp": 1493726400,
     "nbf": 1493722800,
     "cnf":{